 Artwork checking tools can make the reviewing and proofing process much quicker, owing to built-in functionality that helps verify specifications as per FSSAI regulated content.
 Project managers can easily know if a logo has the right colour, can verify dimensions, and so on.

 Trying to follow all regulations while designing the packaging can increase the complexity of the workflow and make it error-prone.
-Artwork management platform help make minor adjustments quickly and verify revisions while reducing the chances of mistakes.
+Artwork management platform for food and beverage industries help make minor adjustments quickly and verify revisions while reducing the chances of mistakes.

 Online tools facilitate the review and deployment of new product packaging faster while adhering to all regulations.
 In turn, helping you easily address any inconsistencies in packaging and drastically reduce the time-to-market.